np-nandanpatil/CampusRoomManager/README.md

 ## Contributing

 If you'd like to help improve CampusRoomManager, please fork the repository and create a pull request.<br>
-**Well as a student this was all that I could come up with while I built this along with learning these technologies for the first time, so it is not so efficient, there are a lot things that can be upgraded in this project and It'd be great if you like to do thosse upgrades**
+**Well, as a student this was all that I could come up with while I built this along with learning these technologies for the first time, so it is not so efficient, there are a lot of things that can be upgraded in this project, and It'd be great if you like to do those upgrades**